 7) Dealing with House Sparrows and House Wrens

-To avoid possible retaliation, do not remove sparrow nest if bluebirds are nesting in the paired nest box until bluebirds have fledged.
+To avoid possible retaliation, do not remove the sparrow nest if bluebirds are nesting in the paired nest box until bluebirds have fledged.
 House wrens have become a problem for all cavity nesting birds.
 These sweet-singing little birds poke holes in other birds’ eggs, carry out nestlings and take over nest boxes by filling them with sticks.
 Avoid brushy areas where house wrens are likely to reside.

 DO NOT PLACE BLUEBIRD NEST BOXES IN

 Open the nest boxes weekly to check contents until the nestlings are 12 days old.
 Check after a heavy rain for wet nests, which should be replaced with dry grass.
 Keep blowfly larvae out of the box.
 Remove a dead nestling immediately.
 Remove old nests after young have fledged, and before the second nesting begins.
-After the nesting season, if house sparrows are in the area, leave the door of wooden boxes open and close the entrance hole of the PVC boxes.
+After the nesting season & migration, if house sparrows are in the area, leave the door of wooden boxes open and close the entrance hole of the PVC boxes.
 This practice also eliminates mice from inhabiting the boxes during the winter months.
 Mice can carry the Hantavirus that can be a deadly viral infection to humans.
 In the spring, open PVC holes and close doors on wooden boxes mid to late march in Minnesota.

 9) Keep Bluebirds Safe

 Volunteer to help move, remove or remount boxes that are poorly placed and/or improperly mounted.
-This may be as important as installing new boxes to help BLUEBIRD population.
+This may be as important as installing new boxes to help the bluebird population.
 Boxes mounted on trees, wooden or steel fence posts without baffles provide easy access for raccoons and cats.
 Boxes in trees, in wetlands areas and by livestock farms produce mostly competitors of bluebirds such as house wrens, tree swallows and house sparrows.